 A simple way to remember the differences is that machine learning powers the systems that AI creates.

-What is deep learning, and how is it different to machine learning?
+What is deep learning, and how is it different from machine learning?

 If machine learning is a subset of AI, then deep learning is a type of machine learning.